ObjectModules/deploy/[Mapping]-Employment.md

 As we have mentioned above, _Monitoring_ generally means to be aware of the state of a system, to observe a situation for any changes.

+You can also found in more details about definition of the _Monitoring_ on the <a href="https://en.wiktionary.org/wiki/monitoring">Wiktionary</a>, question is how to carry out this kind of process, no other way we have to built a several places to do it, a group of team to carry them all together.

 ```js
 letter a stand as script
 letter b stand as team